CATechnologiesTest/kubeiql/README.md

 * Queries are currently supported against Pods, Deployments, ReplicaSets, StatefulSets, and DaemonSets.
 * No mutations are yet implemented.
-* The retrieval of data from the cluster is currently a hack on top of kubectl to enable the development of the graph traversal code.
-The plan is to use API Aggregation to put the cluster lookups into the API Service.
+* The retrieval of data from the cluster is accomplished via watchers on the kubernetes API.
+By default, we expect to access the API at localhost port 8080 (run "kubectl proxy --port=8080")
+  * to access a kubernetes API without using the proxy, you can set environment variables:
+    * API_HOST: host/port of API, e.g., https://kubernetes.default.svc
+      from inside a cluster
+    * API_SECRET_PATH: directory containing files 'ca.crt' and
+      'token', e.g. /var/run/secrets/kubernetes.io/serviceaccount from
+      a pod inside a cluster
 * Tests are lacking
 * Not yet built into a container (which we will need to deploy within the cluster's API service)